slu-soc5050/slu-soc5050.github.io/content/getting-started/index.md

 1. the [Student Information Sheet](https://goo.gl/forms/a), which gives me some info about you and gives you the chance to let me know about any initial concerns you might have.

 2. the un-graded [Diagnostic Assessment](https://goo.gl/forms/a), which is designed to get a sense of where each student's math skills are currently.
-Please don't consult outside materials as you do this - if you are not sure how to answer, please choose "I'm not sure" insteading of guessing.
+Please don't consult outside materials as you do this - if you are not sure how to answer, please choose "I'm not sure" instead of guessing.
 If you look answers up it defeats the purpose of this exercise!

 ## Coursework
 Coursework tasks that need to be completed are listed on the syllabus under [Course Preview](https://slu-soc5050.github.io/syllabus/course-preview.html):